opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

     .build();
 ```

-Similarly, use the builder provided to obtain a service instance to carry out New Relic Infrastructure operations:
+Similarly, to obtain a service instance to carry out New Relic Infrastructure operations use the builder provided:
 ```
 NewRelicInfraApiService infraApi = NewRelicInfraApiService.builder()
     .hostname("infra-api.newrelic.com")